 “Alcohol is one of the major factors in crashes that kill or injure people on NSW roads.
 The 0.05 blood alcohol limit has been in place for almost 38 years.
 There are no more excuses,” Assistant Commissioner Corboy said.

-The NRMA recently released Still Smashed prior to last year's Christmas party season to remind revellers of the risk of drink driving.
+In 2018, the NRMA released Still Smashed to remind revellers of the risk of drink driving.
 The report found that almost one-quarter (23%) of drinkers believed they were still over the legal limit the next morning and an alarming one-in-four (27%) of those still got behind the wheel.

 It’s been over 40 years since the NRMA launched the state’s first ever education campaign to tackle drink driving and there is still a lot of work to be done to save lives.